LinusWatan2025/WATAN-LINUS-KENNETH_PA2/README.md

 **Why it's useful:**

-This problem demonstrates the use of array creation, mathematical transformations, and boolean indexing in NumPy.
+This problem demonstrates the use of array creation, mathematical transformations, and boolean indexing in Numpy.
 Identifying elements based on divisibility helps build intuition for filtering data, a common task in analytics and algorithm design.

 **How to get started:**